iCliniq Logo

 • Kidney involvement gets reflected in the ballooning of legs and arms.
 Apart from that, proteinuria (protein in urine) can also be detected as the kidney is improperly functioning.

-• When the stomach and intestines are affected, it produces symptoms like diarrhea and bloating.
-Sometimes the tongue enlarges, obstructing the swallowing of food.
-Occasionally constipation is also reported with gastrointestinal tract association.
+• When the stomach and intestines are affected, symptoms like diarrhea (loose and watery stools) and bloating occur.
+Sometimes, the tongue enlarges, obstructing the swallowing of food.
+Occasionally, constipation is also reported with gastrointestinal tract association.

 • Amyloid buildup in the nerve endings causes tingling and numbness, especially in the hands and feet.